Portuguese Canadians: Cultural Impact

+2003 Celebrations

 The Portuguese Canadian community chose 2003 as the year to celebrate the 50th anniversary of their officially sponsored immigration to Canada.
 The Honourable David Collenette, Minister of Transport and Minister Responsible for Canada Post, said that "the Portuguese Canadian community is a vibrant group that enriches the Canadian mosaic with its history, language, culture and work ethic."
 He added that Canada Post was proud to be issuing a stamp honouring Portuguese Canadians during the month of June, when cultural celebrations honouring the life of 16th-century poet Luís de Camões, considered Portugal's greatest poet, were taking place in many communities across the country.

+Portuguese language

+In addition, the Portuguese brought with them their language.
+Despite the geographical distance between the two countries, interest towards the language remains vivid and has recently experienced a renewed interest.

+According to recent statistics, more than 330,000 Canadians can speak Portuguese, accounting to approximately 1% of the country's population.
+Portuguese language is amongst the most notable cultural contributions Portuguese have brought to Canada, contributing to the enrichment and adding to the diversity of the country.

 Holy Spirit Societies (Irmandades do Divino Espirito Santo)

 As Azoreans came to Canada from 1953 into the 1970s, numerous Holy Spirit Societies, reminiscent of the spiritual celebration of the Holy Spirit and cultural tradition present in each village in the Azores Islands, were set up by individuals from the community coming together.
 They participate in the International Conference of the Festivals of the Holy Spirit, which united Azorean communities around the world yearly.